Martial law in the Philippines: Proclamation of martial law

-Referendum and Legal Challenges
+Referendum and legal challenges

-While Marcos and Enrile claimed that Martial Law was designed to "emasculate all the leaders [of the opposition] in order to control the situation" from the beginning, Marcos still needed to contend with international criticism and needed the political support of countries like the United States.
+While Marcos and Enrile claimed that martial law was designed to "emasculate all the leaders [of the opposition] in order to control the situation" from the beginning, Marcos still needed to contend with international criticism and needed the political support of countries like the United States.
 To create a mandate for continuing to keep the Philippines under Military rule, Marcos ordered the conduct of several referendums over the next few years, the first of which took place in July 1973.
 (This should not be confused with the plebiscite that ratified the new constitution, which had been held in January earlier in that year.)

-Martial law was ratified by 90.77% of the voters in the 1973 Philippine Martial Law referendum, though the referendum was marred with controversy.
+Martial law was ratified by 90.77% of the voters in the 1973 Philippine martial law referendum, although the referendum was marred with controversy.
 Primitivo Mijares, a Marcos detractor and author of the book Conjugal Dictatorship, alleged that there could not have been any valid referendum held from January 10 to 15, 1973 claiming the 35,000 citizen's assemblies never met and that voting was by show of hands.

 The 1935 Constitution was replaced with the 1972 Constitution after the new constitution was ratified by 95% of the voters in the 1973 Philippine constitutional plebiscite.
 The Supreme Court affirmed the ratification of the 1972 Constitution in the case of Javellana vs. Executive Secretary, where the majority of the justices noted that while the 1972 Constitution was improperly ratified because it did not follow the procedure in the 1935 Constitution, there was no stopping the reality that the 1972 Constitution was already in effect.
 This decision became the cornerstone of subsequent decisions whenever the validity of the 1973 Constitution was questioned.